PlasmaPy/PlasmaPy/vision_statement.md

 The Coordinating Committee (CC) will oversee the PlasmaPy project and code development.
-The CC will ensure that roles are being filled, facilitate intergroup communication, coordinate and delegate tasks, manage the project repository, oversee the code review process, regulate intercompatibility between different subpackages, seek funding mechanisms, facilitate compromises and cooperation, enforce the code of conduct, and foster a culture of appreciation.
+The CC will ensure that roles are being filled, facilitate community-wide communication, coordinate and delegate tasks, manage the project repository, oversee the code review process, regulate intercompatibility between different subpackages, seek funding mechanisms, facilitate compromises and cooperation, enforce the code of conduct, and foster a culture of appreciation.